ms/buildtogether.tech/process/index.md

 1. Deploy it (i.e., install it, configure it, etc.).

-This process was first described in <cite>Royce1970</cite> as an example of a flawed model that couldn't possibly work.
+This process was first described in <cite>Royce1970</cite> as something that couldn't possibly work.
 In real life, we always learn things in later stages that we couldn't reasonably have anticipated in earlier ones, which means we constantly have to go back and revise earlier decisions.
 If we *do* try to figure out every detail in advance, we quickly succumb to analysis paralysis.

 Every real software development processes attempts to resolve the tension between doing things once and spending so much time on planning that we never actually do anything.
-In order to understand the differences between them it helps to look at the Boehm Curve, which shows the effort required to fix a bug based on when it is caught.
+In order to understand the differences between them it helps to look at the <span g="boehm_curve">Boehm Curve</span>, which shows the effort required to fix a bug based on when it is caught.

-In the 1970s and 1980s, Boehm and others showed that fixing bugs becomes more expensive as you move later and later in the development cycle
+In the 1970s and 1980s, Boehm showed that fixing bugs becomes more expensive as you move later and later in the development cycle <cite>Boehm1981</cite>.
-<cite>Boehm1981</cite>.
-Better tools and vastly more powerful computers have
-flattened this curve over the past thirty years, but it is still more expensive to fix things later than earlier <cite>Dawson2010</cite>.
+Better tools and vastly more powerful computers have flattened this curve over the past thirty years, but it is still takes more effort to fix things later than earlier <cite>Dawson2010</cite>.

 Development teams deal with this in three ways.
 The first is to ignore it.
 If you're being paid a steady salary by a company that can survive delays and cost